What Is A Malibu Hair Treatment?

 Avoid Doing A Malibu Hair Treatment At Home

 A Malibu Hair Treatment is highly potent and strong.
 In addition, misapplying the granules can damage your hair, and you may not get even coverage.
-We mentioned earlier that you need to sit under a hooded dryer at the salon to process the service.

-A regular at-home blow dryer will not be sufficient enough to activate the granules, and if it does, it’s unlikely that you will get a seamless finish.
-In addition, a Malibu Hair Treatment is complex to perform alone, so leave this treatment for the pros to apply.
+A regular at-home blow dryer will not be sufficient to activate the granules, and if it does, it’s unlikely that you will get a seamless finish.

 Who Should Get A Malibu Hair Treatment?

 Malibu Hair Treatments are generally well-tolerated hair services.
 So, a wide range of hair types and textures will benefit from this treatment.
-However, it may not be for everyone and consult with your stylist if this treatment will fit your hair’s needs.

-Results You Should You Expect
+Results You Should Expect

-We mentioned how Malibu Hair Treatments could offer numerous benefits whether you chemically treat your hair or not.
+We mentioned how Malibu Hair Treatments could offer numerous benefits, whether you chemically treat your hair or not.

 A Malibu Hair Treatment is great for blondes or any color-treated hair to remove discoloration and prep for more even coverage.
 Also, you can expect all hard water residue to be eliminated from the hair.